erincronie/Naramata-Vineyard/README.md

 two weeks time:

 1. should have the main portion of the website, the designs with HTML and CSS

 December:

 1. Have booking calendar intergrated and functioning through APIs
-1. Add weather API
+2. Add weather API

 January

 1. Find safe payment payment processors to have the feature up and running

 February:

 1. Create database to hold booking details, customer accounts are not required at this time

-1. Once payment processors, data base and calendar are functioning - guests will be able to book their reservations
+2. Once payment processors, data base and calendar are functioning - guests will be able to book their reservations

-1. Main booking communication with be through email for the first year
+3. Main booking communication with be through email for the first year

 October:

 1. with the summer over, take the time to review how the summer went and any new features we may need. ie. will it be more benefical to have customer accounts?

 ## Nice-to-haves

 Once our first season is complete, it will be a great time to reflect on what features the website may need for the next season:

-1. Customer accounts
+1. Open Table (other booking systems) intergrations to book dining/event reservations online

-2. Open Table (other booking systems) intergrations to book dining/event reservations online
+2. More advanced messaging services for chats, such an an AI chat bot guests can communicate with before booking, and live chats/messages once guests book

-3. More advanced messaging services for chats, such an an AI chat bot guests can communicate with before booking, and live chats/messages once guests book
+3. Mobile App, once guests have paid for their reservation, a link to a private app would be sent via email.
+This app would allow them to have a the private messaging service, online bookning, weather information, local activities etc..